 The audit of less complex entities

-We are aware of the issues arising from the increasing complexity and voluminous nature of the International Standards on Auditing (ISAs) in particular in recent years the cost and value of an ISAs audit has been causing concern for many members and their clients.
+There has been growing debate over the increasing complexity and voluminous nature of the International Standards on Auditing (ISAs) in particular in recent years the cost and value of an ISAs audit has been causing concern for many members and their clients.

 The size and nature of the Irish economy means that we have a wide mix of businesses and, in common with the rest of Europe the threshold for a statutory requirement for audit has grown over recent years.
 However the audit threshold in Ireland remains at a significantly higher level than many other European countries resulting in many relatively small businesses still coming into the audit net.